 - 5.29.
 The difference between the supply and the use tables is that the focus of the use table is on the link between ecosystem services and different types of users, while the supply table focuses on the supply from ET.
 Users include economic units classified by industry, government sector and household sector units, following the conventions applied in the national accounts. - 5.30.
 The focus on users arises because, while the supply of ecosystem services can be directly linked to a spatial area (e.g. to an EA), there is no requirement that the location of the user is the same as the location of the area from which the ecosystem service is supplied.
 This is especially the case for regulating services but also for some cultural services. - 5.31.
 The link between users and the spatial areas from which ecosystem services are supplied is often complex but its measurement is increasingly common (see Hein et al., 2016).
 In framing the measurement in this area, it will be relevant to consider, for different ecosystem services, whether the beneficiaries are, in general terms, local, national or global.
 For example, in the case of most provisioning services, the users will be located within the supplying EA, i.e. at the point of extraction or use (e.g. farmers, foresters, fishermen, water supply companies).
 This will also be true of many cultural services where there is a recreational or touristic component.
 That is, although the beneficiary will likely reside away from the supplying EA, the ecosystem service is consumed when the user is present in the EA (e.g. walking in a forest, swimming in a lake).
-However, for many regulating services, the users will be located in
+However, for many regulating services, the users will be located in neighbouring ecosystems (for example, air filtration) or will be global users (for example, with respect to carbon sequestration).

-28 Note that the FEGS-CS and NESCS structures explicitly incorporate this connection between supply and beneficiaries.
+25 Note that the FEGS-CS and NESCS structures explicitly incorporate this connection between supply and beneficiaries.